Tight calf muscles at the back of the lower leg is a common problem in athletes, especially those who run long distances.

 If it is just one leg that is tight you could have pressure on the sciatic nerve which causes the tightness.
 You should get this sorted out first by visiting a professional practitioner.

-It might be you have a compartment syndrome.
+It might be you have compartment syndrome.
 If pain or tightness comes on during a run and eases when resting this may be a possibility.

 Try the plantar fasciitis night splint which is worn on the foot overnight and is very effective in preventing the calf muscles from tightening up overnight.